Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Introduction

-However, there are challenges in applying autonomous robotic solutions in a fusion reactor environment.
-To begin with, the inside of the vacuum vessel (VV) of a fusion reactor is a relatively unstructured environment; the background and components are all made of smooth-surfaced metal materials.
-The optical sensor technology that could be applied there is limited.
-In addition, the inside vacuum vessel environment of the fusion reactor evolves over time due to the high temperature and large confinement forces.
+Nonetheless, challenges persist in implementing autonomous robotic solutions within a fusion reactor environment.
+Firstly, the interior of a fusion reactor's vacuum vessel (VV) constitutes a relatively unstructured setting; both the background and components consist of smooth-surfaced metallic materials.
+Consequently, the range of applicable optical sensor technology is limited.
+Moreover, the internal vacuum vessel environment of the fusion reactor undergoes transformation over time due to high temperatures and substantial confinement forces.

-To evaluate the feasibility of the autonomous assembly by robots in such fusion applications, we demonstrate a learning-based peg-in-hole assembly task by using a standard industrial robot, since it represents the most typical application in assemblies.
+To assess the viability of autonomous assembly by robots in fusion applications, we demonstrate a learning-based peg-in-hole assembly task utilizing a standard industrial robot, as it exemplifies the most typical application in assemblies.